 This situation suited Richard as he could get drunk at home and not have to spend so much money.
-His room had a spare coach which Chris slept on, then made his way home later in the morning.
+His room had a spare coach upon which Chris slept, then made his way home later in the morning.
 Once or twice a month they met up with Melanie, though Richard sensed a slight reticence on Chris’ part and a certain holding back of information.

 Another side effect of the home drinking was that Richard was alienated from Chris’ other friends, not knowing anyone at the branch where he worked.
-There had been mention of Nuno, a Portuguese chef, and a new German girl Chris spoke well of, but he wasn’t prepared for the news Chris broke one night.
+There had been mention of Nuno, a Portuguese chef, and a new German girl Chris spoke highly, then glowingly of, but he wasn’t prepared for the news Chris broke one night.

-The whisky was finished and the topic of their workday, likewise.
-No mention had been made of either of their returns to college.
+The whisky was finished, the topic of their workday, likewise.
+No mention had been made of either of their returns to university.
 The beers came out and quickly vanished, then the wine.
 They opened both, clinked and drank from their bottles.
 They enjoyed the semblance of decadence.
 While they were speaking about nothing in particular, Chris said,

 “I’m moving to Berlin,” then took a long swig, averting his eyes from Richard, who, duly surprised, wanted to know more but knew that Chris would only tell him when he was ready.
 Thankfully, when Chris began speaking, it was sometimes hard to stop him, and he spoke about Marina, the German girl.

 Marina was from what had been West Berlin and had come to London for a break, improve her English, see the sights.
 Apparently, Chris had been out with her a few times, friendly, platonic dates, but had started to be drawn to her.
 Very drawn to her.